Evangel University: Student life

-Approximately 2,350 students attend Evangel University from all 50 U.S. states and 20 countries.
-The university's gender distribution is 55% female and 45% male.
+In 2009, approximately 2,350 students attended Evangel University from all 50 U.S. states and 20 countries.
+In 2018, the university's gender distribution among students was 55% female and 45% male.
 There are more than 50 student clubs and organizations at Evangel.
 Each year more than 80% of Evangel students are involved in at least one campus activity outside of athletics and music.
-Evangel is primarily a residential campus, with most students living in one of six residence halls: Spence Hall, Walther Hall, Scott Hall, Krause Hall, Burgess Hall or Lewis Hall.
+Evangel is primarily a residential campus, with most students living in one of seven (one currently under construction) residence halls: Flood Hall (under construction), Spence Hall, Walther Hall, Scott Hall, Krause Hall, Burgess Hall or Lewis Hall.
 The Perkin Apartments are available for married student housing.

 Athletics

-The Evangel athletic teams are called the Valor (formerly known as the Crusaders).
-The university is a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the Heart of America Athletic Conference (HAAC) since the 1987–88 academic year.
+The Evangel athletic teams are called the Valor.
+The named was changed from the Crusaders in 2021.
+The university is a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the Heart of America Athletic Conference (HAAC) from the 1987–88 academic year through the spring of 2023.
+In February 2022, Evangel accepted an invitation to join in the Kansas Collegiate Athletic Conference (KCAC) for all sports, effective beginning the 2023–24 academic year.

 Evangel competes in 17 intercollegiate varsity sports: Men's sports include baseball, basketball, cross country, football, golf, soccer, tennis and track & field; while women's sports include basketball, cross country, golf, soccer, softball, tennis, track & field and volleyball; and co-ed sports include cheerleading.

-In February 2022, Evangel got an invitation and accepted to join in the Kansas Collegiate Athletic Conference (KCAC) for all sports, effective beginning the 2023–24 academic year.

-Club sports

-The university will begin to offer club sports, effective beginning in the 2022–23 academic year, such as bass fishing, beach volleyball, bowling, crossfit and disc golf.
+The university offers club sports such as bass fishing, beach volleyball, bowling, CrossFit and disc golf.